Julia Hartley-Brewer

-Julia Hartley-Brewer is an English radio presenter, political journalist and newspaper columnist.
-She hosts the weekday breakfast radio show on Talkradio.
+Julia Hartley-Brewer (born 2 May 1968) is an English political journalist, newspaper columnist and radio presenter.
+She currently hosts a radio show on Talkradio simulcast on Talk called Julia Hartley-Brewer on weekdays from 10am.

-Early life
+Early life and education

-Julia Hartley-Brewer's father, Michael John Hartley-Brewer, stood unsuccessfully as the Labour Party candidate in Selly Oak in the 1970 general election.
-Her mother was a general practitioner.
+Julia Hartley-Brewer is the daughter of Michael John Hartley-Brewer, who unsuccessfully stood as the Labour Party's candidate in Selly Oak in the 1970 general election, and general practitioner Valerie Forbes Hartley-Brewer.
+Her parents divorced, and her mother trained as a GP while bringing up two children.